inspec/inspec-aws/docs/resources/aws_iam_policy.md

 ### Installation

-This resource is distributed along with InSpec itself.
-You can use it automatically.
+...

 ### Version

-This resource first became available in v2.0.16 of InSpec.
+...

 ## Syntax

-An `aws_iam_policy` resource block identifies a policy by policy name.
+An `aws_iam_policy` resource block identifies a policy by policy name or arn

     # Find a policy by name
     describe aws_iam_policy('AWSSupportAccess') do